isomerpages/mlaw-corp/news/speeches/_posts/2024-09-22-post-Opening Remarks by MOS Murali Pillai at the Break the Silence Symposium.md

 ---
-title: Opening Remarks by MOS Murali Pillai at the Break the Silence: Empowering the Indian Community Symposium on Domestic Violence
+title: Opening Remarks by MOS Murali Pillai at the Break the Silence Symposium
 permalink: /opening-remarks-by-mos-murali-pillai-at-the-break-the-silence-symposium/
 date: 2024-09-22
 layout: post